Assistive Animals in the Workplace

 2. Are assistive animals allowed in the workplace?

 Assistive animals may be allowed in the workplace where they serve as a reasonable accommodation for an employee with a disability, either by performing a task or providing emotional support.
-A “reasonable accommodation” is an accommodation that enables an individual to perform the essential functions of her job and/or allows her to obtain the same benefits and privileges of employment as other workers.
+A “reasonable accommodation” is an accommodation that enables an individual to perform the essential functions of their job and/or allows them to obtain the same benefits and privileges of employment as other workers.

 Although animals that provide only emotional support (i.e., are not task trained) are typically not permitted in public spaces, this same limitation does not necessarily apply in the employment context.
 The relevant issues that determine whether an assistive animal has access to the workplace are: